-A Close Collaboration Between Therapist and Parent
+A Close Collaboration Between Child Therapist and Parent

-All therapy is done in close collaboration with you as well as your child.
+All therapy and counseling is done in close collaboration with you as well as your child.
 We’ll work together with you as a parent (or other caregiver) to develop initial goals and expectations as well as an anticipated timeline.
 Once therapy begins, we’ll maintain on-going communication with you, discussing your child’s progress and growth as well as the methods they’re responding to.

 Please note: In nearly all cases, a degree of confidentiality between therapist and child is necessary to foster your child’s trust and create the best progress.
 Safety is our utmost concern, however, and you will be immediately notified of any behavior or statements that relate to self-harm or other dangers.